spree/spree-guides/content/integration/terminology.md

 ## Endpoints

-Endpoints are small standalone web applications that can be subscribed to certain Message types via Mappings.
-Our hub delivers and tracks each Message as a Service Request is sent to all of its subscribed Endpoints.
-The Hub includes lots of existing Endpoints for popular services and applications, but you can also create custom or private Endpoints to help integrate with proprietary systems.
+Endpoints are small standalone web applications that can be subscribed to certain message types via mappings.
+Our hub delivers and tracks each message as a service request is sent to all of its subscribed endpoints.
+The hub includes lots of existing endpoints for popular services and applications, but you can also create custom or private endpoints to help integrate with proprietary systems.

-Any Message within the Spree Commerce hub can be consumed by an Endpoint, with each individual Message resulting in a JSON-encoded Message being sent via an `HTTP POST` request to a pre-configured Endpoint URL.
+Any message within the Spree Commerce hub can be consumed by an endpoint, with each individual message resulting in a JSON-encoded message being sent via an `HTTP POST` request to a pre-configured endpoint URL.

-Using the hub's control panel, you can configure a list of the Message types you want to subscribe to, and a list of corresponding Endpoint URLs that will process them.
+Using the hub's control panel, you can configure a list of the message types you want to subscribe to, and a list of corresponding endpoint URLs that will process them.

 ## Services

-Endpoints expose one or more Services to the outside world.
-Each Service maps to an `HTTP POST` method which is implemented in the Endpoint.
+Endpoints expose one or more services to the outside world.
+Each service maps to an `HTTP POST` method which is implemented in the endpoint.

-Take the following example from the [Hubspot Integration](hubspot_integration), which exposes a Service for recording new customers in Hubspot.
+Take the following example from the [hubspot integration](hubspot_integration), which exposes a service for recording new customers in Hubspot.

 <pre class="headers"><code>hubspot_endpoint.rb</code></pre>
 ```ruby